Living in Estonia

 Pension security comprises of state pensions, old-age pension under favorable conditions, superannuated pension, special pensions.
 For detailed information on each pension type please visit Estonian Government portal page related to Estonian pension system.

-Information and contact details are also provided on the website of Estonian Ministry of Social Affairs.
+Information and contact details are also provided on the website of Social Insurance Board.

 If you wish to claim Estonian retirement pension when you have left Estonia, but still plan to live in Europe, visit your local pension office where they will tell you what you are able to claim back when you leave Estonia.